AdarshPawade/AdarshPawade/README.md

 - 👋 Hi, I’m @AdarshPawade
-- 👀 I’m interested in Coding
-- 🌱 I’m currently learning New skills
+- 🌱 I’m currently focused on MERN Stack
-- 😄 Pronouns: P E T E R ⚡
+- 😄 Pronouns: A D ⚡
 - ⚡ Fun fact: Funny for some peoples